 Gathering this information, writing it down and organizing it will help the succession process in two ways:

 - It provides farm members an opportunity to discuss the current status of the farm.
 Sometimes this is the first opportunity for the successor generation to see the financials and learn the full details of the farm’s operations.

 - It puts this information at your fingertips when the service providers request it.
 This allows you to be better prepared.
 Being better prepared can also make your time with paid service professionals more efficient and less expensive.

 Working through Sections 1-2 will help you form ideas and strategies to consider.
 Section 3 provides you with basic information about common strategies and tools you can use in developing your succession plan.
 However, succession planning is not a do-it-yourself project.
 This is when you rely on trusted service professionals to review the materials you’ve gathered in Sections 1-2 and help you develop your unique strategy for making a successful transition.

-If you feel it’s helpful to have someone outside of your farm or family facilitate or coordinate these discussions, we have five Extension educators trained and certified as farm succession coordinators.
+If you feel it’s helpful to have someone outside of your farm or family facilitate or coordinate these discussions, we have two Extension educators trained and certified as farm succession coordinators.
 Their contact information can be found below.
-You don’t have to live in their county to work with them, but you may want to choose one that geographically close to you.

 If you feel you want to start this workbook without any outside help, you can identify maybe two or three worksheets in each section that you think will be helpful to your situation.
 Watch the corresponding videos so you get a better idea of how to use them.
 You don’t have to start at page one and complete every page to the end.
 Some worksheets won’t be relevant to your situation.
 Several of the worksheets are intended for each family or farm member to complete on their own and then shared and discussed as a group.
 The videos will give you directions as to making copies for everyone, should that be needed.